ttracx/Knight-dev/README.md

 When given a task in an existing project, Knight will look for the most relevant files to read and edit the same way you or I would–by first looking at the names of directories, files, classes, and functions since these names tend to reflect their purpose and role within the broader system, and often encapsulate high-level concepts and relationships that help understand a project's overall architecture.
 With tools like `list_code_definition_names` and `search_files`, Knight is able to extract names of various elements in a project to determine what files are most relevant to a given task without you having to mention `@file`s or `@folder`s yourself.

 1. **File Structure**: When a task is started, Knight is given an overview of your project's file structure.
-It turns out Knight 3.5 Sonnet is _really_ good at inferring what it needs to process further just from these file names alone.
+It turns out Claude 3.5 Sonnet is _really_ good at inferring what it needs to process further just from these file names alone.

 2. **Source Code Definitions**: Knight may then use the `list_code_definition_names` tool on specific directories of interest.
 This tool uses [tree-sitter](https://github.com/tree-sitter/tree-sitter) to parse source code with custom tag queries that extract names of classes, functions, methods, and other definitions.
 It works by first identifying source code files that tree-sitter can parse (currently supports `python`, `javascript`, `typescript`, `ruby`, `go`, `java`, `php`, `rust`, `c`, `c++`, `c#`, `swift`), then parsing each file into an abstract syntax tree, and finally applying a language-specific query to extract definition names (you can see the exact query used for each language in `src/parse-source-code/queries`).
 The results are formatted into a concise & readable output that Knight can easily interpret to quickly understand the code's structure and purpose.